mahdiidarabi/simple-hardhat/README.md

+# How to add, compile, deploy and verify RamzRial contract

+first add @openzeppelin/contracts by:

+npm install --save-dev @openzeppelin/contracts

+then compile the contracts by:

+npx hardhat compile

+now you can deploy it via:

+npx hardhat --network ropsten run scripts/deployRamzRial.ts

+and then verify it by:

+npx hardhat verify --network ropsten 0xD22bA21C7B16F9dD10ef2f4eE2b3B6696e814943 "RamzRialToken" "RRT" "0" Nothing to compile

+(put your contract address)

 # Advanced Sample Hardhat Project

 This project demonstrates an advanced Hardhat use case, integrating other tools commonly used alongside Hardhat in the ecosystem.